aiven/devportal/docs/products/kafka/concepts/kafka-tiered-storage.rst

 .. note::
-    - Tiered stoage for Aiven for Apache Kafka® is support from Apache Kafka version 3.6 or higher
+    - Tiered storage for Aiven for Apache Kafka® is support from Apache Kafka version 3.6 or higher
     - Azure blob storage is not yet supported for tiered storage in Aiven for Apache Kafka.